I am still digesting this paper but three things jump out that I have to relate now.

 The response is in both L2 and L4, and different types of cells in each layer.
 I will have to think on this.
 It seems a very important factoid but I am not sure what conclusion to draw from this.

-Maybe we are looking at this wrong - if the mapping between inputs in all the senses follow a pattern of crazy quilting at larger scale this would go a long way towards supporting the spreading that we expect in hierarchy.
-If the association areas work the way I think they do they need a mix of well shuffled but topographically meaningful data.
+Maybe we are looking at this wrong - if the mapping between inputs in all the senses follows a pattern of crazy quilting at a larger scale this would go a long way towards supporting the spreading that we expect in a hierarchy.
+If the association areas work the way I think they do they need a mix of well-shuffled but topographically meaningful data.
 I thought that this shuffling happened on the path from the primary sensory cortical areas but it may be starting even earlier.
-I suspect that the degree of “crazy quilting” starts at about spatial extent where the degree of diffusion by the spread of connecting fibers leaves off; form follow function.
+I suspect that the degree of “crazy quilting” starts at about spatial extent where the degree of diffusion by the spread of connecting fibers leaves off; form follows function.

 To anyone new to this community reading this thread… this term “crazy quilting” is just something we’ve been using here on HTM forum to refer to the strange ways evolution has found to project things onto cortical substrate.
 You’ll find no reference to “crazy quilts” or quilts of any kind in the mentioned neuroscience papers or in neuroscience jargon.

 Re: #3 above, yeah exactly.
 This is one reason the “1000 Brains Theory” is appealing.
 It explains why continuous topology is unnecessary (even if local topologies are still obviously important).
 Hierarchies still emerge, but higher regions sample the same input as lower regions, but with different sampling properties.
 Models at every level are proposing an object or a collection of features as output to higher levels.